Stabilizing Native Low-Rank LLM Pretraining: Related Works

-\textbf{Low-Rank Factorization in Neural Networks} Deep neural networks are shown to inherently develop low-rank representations during training.
-Early work on network pruning demonstrated that low-rank structures can approximate trained models with minimal performance loss~\cite{lecun1989optimal,yu2017compressing}, later attributed to implicit regularization in optimization dynamics~\cite{martin2021implicit,yang2023spectral,franklelottery}. \cite{pmlr-v280-galanti25a} formalized this by proving that SGD with weight decay induces rank collapse in weight matrices.
-This observation motivated explicit low-rank parameterizations.
-Researchers have explored factorized architectures in both convolutional and transformer models~\cite{khodakinitialization,wei2024investigating}, while practitioners leverage low-rank structure to reduce fine-tuning costs through LoRA and its variants~\cite{hu2022lora,dettmers2023qlora,sharmatruth}.
-Applying low-rank methods to pretraining presents greater challenges. \citet{huh2024training} investigates LoRA-style adapters by freezing full-rank weights during training, while gradient compression methods exploit low-rank structure for memory efficiency~\cite{zhao2024galore,chenfira,lialin2024relora}.
-Hybrid approaches like \cite{wang2021pufferfish} initialize from pretrained full-rank models to avoid optimization difficulties.
 Most closely related, \citet{wei2024building} solely factorizes fully connected layers while maintaining auxiliary full-rank weights for optimization stability.
-Our method differs by converting all non-embedding matrices to low-rank parameterizations without auxiliary weights, eliminating memory overhead while directly addressing optimization challenges in native low-rank training.\\ \textbf{Gradient Orthogonalization} Gradient orthogonalization has emerged as a powerful technique for enhancing sample efficiency and optimization stability in deep neural networks \citep{jordan2024muon,bernstein2024old,bernstein2025deriving,ma2024swan}.
-The Muon optimizer and its variants \citet{jordan2024muon,ahn2025dion,si2025adamuon} preprocess gradients through orthogonalization, achieving faster convergence and improved training dynamics.
+Our method differs by converting all non-embedding matrices to low-rank parameterizations without auxiliary weights, eliminating memory overhead while directly addressing optimization challenges in native low-rank training.\\ \textbf{Gradient Orthogonalization} Gradient orthogonalization has emerged as a powerful technique for enhancing sample efficiency and optimization stability in deep neural networks \citep{jordan2024muon,bernstein2024old,bernstein2025deriving,ma2024swan,pethick2025training}.
+The Muon optimizer and its variants \citet{jordan2024muon,ahn2025dion,si2025adamuon,pethick2025training} preprocess gradients through orthogonalization, achieving faster convergence and improved training dynamics\cite{vasudeva2025muon}.
 Recent work demonstrates that this approach scales effectively to large language model training \cite{liu2025muon,kimiteam2025kimik2openagentic}.
 Several works~\cite{kovalev2025understanding,bernstein2025deriving,chen2025muon,li2025note,fan2025implicit} show that orthogonalized updates perform weight updates under spectral norm constraints. \citet{wei2024building} observes uncontrolled spectral norm growth in weight matrices of the factors as a primary source of instability causing large gradient norms when training low-rank factorized networks.
 Yet they failed to see the effect on the resultant product matrix and opted to use dense guidance as the solution.
 We directly address this challenge by employing gradient orthogonalization and spectral renormalization to regulate spectral norm growth throughout training.